 --out-dir output

-This reads the different vendor files, merges them by rsID for the same individual, and writes:
+This reads the vendor files (one or more), merges them by rsID when multiple are given, and writes:

 output/01_merged_raw/sample_001.merged.txt